 A unique naming system is used with the Chartreux where each year a specific letter of the alphabet is used.
 This runs on a 20-year cycle, as the letters K, Q, W, X, Y, and Z are omitted.
 So, if your cat is born in an F year, only F names are used.
 Felix, Fred, Freya etc. This makes it easy to know the exact age of the cat by the letter its name starts with.

 Charles de Gaulle and the writer Colette both owned Chartreux cats.

 The Chartreux is a medium to large cat with a solid, muscular body.
 Legs are short and slender with one breeder referring to them as a ‘potato on toothpicks’.

-The head is large with a straight nose, large gold to copper coloured eyes which curve up slightly, and medium-sized ears which are set high on the head.
+The head is large with a straight nose, large gold to copper coloured eyes that curve up slightly, and medium-sized ears which are set high on the head.

 The blue/grey short coat is thick and woolly, the coat should not sit flat on the body.

 Chartreux don’t reach full size until they are 3-4 years of age.
 Chartreux weigh between 5.5 kg to 7 kg (12 to 15.4 pounds).
 Males are larger than females.